Jallermax/knowledge-nexus/README.md

 ## 🤝 Contributing

-Knowledge Nexus is currently a personal project, but ideas and suggestions are welcome!
+Currently, Knowledge Nexus is a personal project, but ideas and suggestions are welcome!
 Feel free to open an issue for discussion or submit a pull request with proposed changes.

 ## 🔒 Privacy and Data Handling

-Knowledge Nexus is designed with your privacy in mind.
+Knowledge Nexus is designed with the privacy in mind.
 All data is stored locally on your machine.
-The only external service used is OpenAI's API for AI processing, which is subject to their privacy policy and data handling practices.
+The only external service used currently is OpenAI's API for AI processing, which is subject to their privacy policy and data handling practices.
+Later other LLM adapters will be added including adapters for self-hosted LLMs.

 ---